omundy/dig245-usability-test/README.md

-## Instructions
+## Assignment

-Part 1-3 - Work with your group<br>
+Parts 1-3 - Work with your group<br>
-Part 4-5 - Work on your own
+Parts 4-5 - Work on your own